stevebargelt/goAzureKeyVault/readme.md

 https://gokeyvaulttest1.vault.azure.net/secrets/UserName/aef49f415a2a4eb0ac5a21155a7cbf24
 https://gokeyvaulttest1.vault.azure.net/secrets/Password/8142a26d3a02425282da3da565f4a952

 {              Base URL                }       {  name  }{         version              }

+> and yes these IDs have been killed with fire!

-For reasons that will become clear later, we will add the password again...
+For reasons that will become clear later, we will add the password again.

 ```shell
 az keyvault secret set --vault-name 'goKeyVaultTest1' --name 'Password' --value 'thisisthelatestpasswordwithnohorseorbattery'